sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/handler-templates.md

 ## Template toolkit command

-The [Sensu template toolkit command][8] is a sensuctl command plugin you can use to print a list of available event attributes in handler template dot notation syntax and validate your handler template output.
+The [sensu/template-toolkit-command][8] dynamic runtime asset provides a sensuctl command plugin you can use to print a list of available event attributes in handler template dot notation syntax and validate your handler template output.

 The template toolkit command uses event data you supply via stdin in JSON format.